 MORE: Six foods lupus patients might want to avoid

-Here are some items to add:
+Here are some items to add to your diet:

-Both calcium and vitamin D are important to maintaining your bones’ health.
+Both calcium and vitamin D are important for maintaining your bones’ health.
 As lupus and steroids are a known cause of bone loss, it’s a good idea to make sure your diet is rich in calcium and vitamin D to compensate.

 If you like sushi, there’s good news: fatty fish is your go-to source of omega-3.
 A Michigan State University study found that omega-3s can stop a known trigger of lupus and potentially other autoimmune disorders.